 Harrison sheds light on the contrasting emphasis placed on grades based on the type of law firm and practice area one is interested in.
 Corporations seeking legal representation often prioritize exceptional grades, while firms dealing with individuals may place less emphasis on academic performance.

-As the podcast progresses, Harrison explains how, after becoming a junior associate, the relevance of grades begins to wane.
+As the webinar progresses, Harrison explains how, after becoming a junior associate, the relevance of grades begins to wane.
 With a specialization in a specific branch of law, competition decreases, and the focus shifts to experience and demonstrated expertise.
 This allows lateral attorneys to be less preoccupied with their grades when seeking new opportunities.

 In conclusion, Harrison provides valuable insights into the fluctuating importance of grades throughout a legal career.
 While they hold substantial weight during law school and initial job searches, experience and specialization eventually take precedence.
-The podcast serves as a guiding light for young legal professionals aiming to understand the long-term impact of their academic performance and the avenues available to them in their legal journey.
+The webinar serves as a guiding light for young legal professionals aiming to understand the long-term impact of their academic performance and the avenues available to them in their legal journey.